Essential Website Maintenance – Thursday 9th January 2020

 Please visit Welsh Government’s website for more information.

-Will all roads in Conwy County change to 20mph on 17 September?
+Did all roads in Conwy County change to 20mph on 17 September 2023?

 What is a restricted road?

-Restricted roads are typically in residential areas and currently have a speed limit of 30mph and a system of street lighting (this is defined as three or more street lighting columns within 183m or 200 yards).
+Restricted roads are typically in residential areas and have a system of street lighting (this is defined as three or more street lighting columns within 183m or 200 yards).
+These roads previously had a speed limit of 30mph.

-All councils across Wales have a legal duty to introduce 20mph on all restricted roads on 17 September 2023.
+All councils across Wales had a legal duty to introduce 20mph on all restricted roads on 17 September 2023.

 Can Conwy County Borough Council ignore the 20mph criteria set by Welsh Government?